 About the HousingAnywhere International Rent Index

-For this rent price index, HousingAnywhere analyzed 88,417 property listings, which were advertised on the platform between January 2018 and October 2019.
-To ensure the data is representative, properties that did not receive active interest from potential tenants, as well as listings that were considered outliers, were excluded.
-Properties deemed as too expensive or too cheap were not considered for this report as they threatened to skew the data.
+For this rent price index, HousingAnywhere analyzed 94,311 properties listed on the platform between October 2018 and December 2019.
+To ensure the data was representative, properties that did not receive active interest from potential tenants, as well as listings that were considered outliers, were excluded.
+Properties deemed as too expensive or cheap were not considered for this report as they threatened to skew the data.
 The report comprises cities that could provide a sample large enough for the data to be reliable.
 Data is shown only for single rooms in joined living arrangements, studios, and one-bedroom apartments.
 The report is also available in Spanish, Italian, German and Dutch.

-HousingAnywhere is the world's largest rental accommodation platform for young professionals and international students with over 50,000 active advertisements and over 8 million users in over 60 countries.
+HousingAnywhere is the world's largest rental accommodation platform for young professionals and international students boasting over 50,000 active advertisements and over 8 million users in over 60 countries.
 More than 150 partner universities recommend their students to use the HousingAnywhere platform.
-The Rotterdam-based technology scale-up employs 90 people.
+The Rotterdam-based technology start-up employs 100 people.

 Note for press